 Before we discuss how to Connect the Database to MySQL, we will see the introduction of MySQL.
 MySQL is a free and open-source database.
 It is a relational database management system (RDBMS).

-MySQL is open-source and free software under the terms of the General Public License (GNU) and also available under licenses proprietary.
-MySQL was developed by the Swedish company MySQL AB and later bought by Sun Microsystems as now Oracle Corporation.
+MySQL is open-source and free software under the General Public License (GNU) terms and is also available under proprietary licenses.
+It was developed by the Swedish company MySQL AB and later bought by Sun Microsystems, now Oracle Corporation.

-MySQL is used in many web application which is based on database-driven like WordPress which is on-demand now, Drupal, phpBB and Joomla; also MySQL is used by many popular websites, like Twitter, Facebook, YouTube, and Flickr.
+MySQL is used in many web applications based on database-driven like WordPress, which is on-demand now, Drupal, phpBB, and Joomla; also MySQL is used by many popular websites, like Twitter, Facebook, YouTube, and Flickr.

 Features of MySQL

 MySQL is offered under two different editions: the open-source MySQL Community Server and the proprietary Enterprise Server.
 MySQL Enterprise Server is differentiated by a series of proprietary extensions which install as server plugins but otherwise share the version numbering system and is built from the same code base.

 Major features as available in MySQL 5.6:

 - It supports cross-platform.

 - Can create stored procedures using procedural language.

 - Create Triggers.